Skip to contentSkip to footer

 Browser extensions Beta

-Polypane has experimental support for regular Chromium browser extensions, along with support for developer tools extensions.
+Polypane has limited support for regular Chromium browser extensions, along with support for developer tools extensions.

 The extensions icon in the header